THC overdose: everything you need to know

 Palpitations and other physical symptoms

-• Increased heart rate (tachycardia): THC can significantly increase the heart rate.
+• Increased heart rate (tachycardia) THC can significantly increase the heart rate.
 This can be particularly frightening and increase the feeling that something is wrong.

 Nausea, vomiting and tremors